 After vacuuming, allow your carpet to dry.
 If possible, open windows and doors to increase air circulation and ventilation.
 You can also use fans or air conditioners to speed up the process.

 Rug Doctor machines use an extremely powerful 1.9hp vacuum motor and excel at removing excess moisture from carpets.
-We reccomend you only go over the same area twice when carpet cleaning to avoid over saturating your carpets.
+We recommend you only go over the same area twice when carpet cleaning to avoid over saturating your carpets.
 If a musty smell develops after carpet cleaning, we recommend re-cleaning using Rug Doctor Carpet Detergent and Rug Doctor Odour Remover combined in the machine.
 Rug Doctor Odour Remover uses a special enzymatic formula to tackle the source of odours.